 The death of a baby is one of the most devastating experiences for someone to go through.
 It can often be difficult to know how to support loved ones who have experienced a stillbirth, especially when you are grieving your own loss of that baby as your niece, nephew, grandchild, or a friend or colleagues baby.

-While it may be terrifying to imagine saying or doing the wrong thing, it is actually easier than you think to support your loved one during this time.
+While it may be terrifying to imagine saying or doing the wrong thing, it's important to know that saying nothing is worst.

 Arming yourself with information about stillbirth, and what your loved one has had to experience during this tragic time, is a great place to start.
 Remember you are not trying to ‘fix’ a problem, but by making the effort to understand their journey you may feel more comfortable in knowing what to say or ask.